neu-se/CONFETTI-artifact/README.md

 **All commands below should be executed in the `confetti-artifact` directory in the artifact**

+### Re-building dependencies offline
+Since CONFETTI depends so heavily on the projects `knarr` and `green`, we include the source code for those projects in this artifact as well, so that future researchers who would like to modify those dependencies and rebuild CONFETTI will always have access to them.
+If you would like to confirm that CONFETTI and its dependencies can be re-compiled in an offline mode (with no network connectivity), you may follow the following steps:
+* `green`: In the directory `software/green/green` run `ant clean install`
+* `knarr`: In the directory `software/knarr` run `mvn -o install`
+* `jqf` (CONFETTI): In the directory `software/jqf` run `mvn -o install`
+* `jqf-vanilla`: In the directory `software/jqf-vanilla` run `mvn -o install`
+* `jacoco-fix-exception-after-branch`: In the directory `software/jacoco-fix-exception-after-branch` run `mvn -o -DskipTests install` (our patch broke several brittle tests; we manually confirmed the correct behavior but haven't repaired the tests)

 ### Running a fuzzing campaign in the artifact
 To run a fuzzing campaign in the artifact, use the script `scripts/runExpInScreen.sh`, which takes a single parameter: the experiment to run.
+After several seconds, you will see a screen open that is labeled "Zest: Validity Fuzzing with Parametric Generators", and displaying various live-updating statistics of the fuzzing campaign.
 This script will run the specified experiment with a timeout of 24 hours, if you would like it to terminate sooner, you can end it by typing control-C.

 The experiment name is the combination of the target application to fuzz with the fuzzer to evalaute.
 The list of target application names is  (`ant`, `bcelgen`, `closure`, `maven`, `rhino`).
 The list of fuzzers to evaluate are `knarr-z3`, `knarr-z3-no-global-hint`, and `jqf`.
 Within this artifact, `knarr-z3` stands in for the name `CONFETTI`, and `knarr-z3-no-global-hint` stands in for `CONFETTI-NoGlobalHint` (it is perhaps not unusual for names of papers to be decided at the last minute prior to paper submission, and we include here the artifact of scripts we used to prepare the results in the paper, before that final name change).